CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/_index.md

 {{%notice note%}}

-- Interface-based peering with separate IPv4 and IPv6 sessions is not supported.
 - If an IPv4 /30 or /31 IP address is assigned to the interface, IPv4 peering is used over IPv6 link-local peering.
 - BGP unnumbered only works with two switches at a time, as it is designed to work with PTP (point-to-point protocol).
 - The IPv6 implementation on the peering device uses the MAC address as the interface ID when assigning the IPv6 link-local address, as suggested by RFC 4291.